Travel Advisory for Canada

 Entry & Legal Compliance

-- Dual Citizenship Policy: Recognized (Must use Canadian passport)
+- Dual Citizenship Policy: Recognized, but dual nationals must use their Canadian passport for entry/exit.

 Emergency Contacts